-As a result, our current and future competitors may be able to find ways to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
-Therefore, even if our technology and direct-to-patient and -provider marketing strategy is more effective than the technology and marketing strategy of our competitors, current or potential customers might accept competitor products and services in lieu of purchasing our products.
 We anticipate that we will face increased competition in the future as existing companies and competitors develop new or improved products and distribution strategies and as new companies enter the market with new technologies and distribution strategies.
-We may not be able to compete effectively against these organizations.
 Our ability to compete successfully and to increase our market share is dependent upon our reputation for providing responsive, professional and high-quality products and services and achieving strong customer satisfaction.
-Increased competition in the future could adversely affect our revenues, revenue growth rate, margins and market share.